-To determine the assumed discount rate, the Company uses a model that produces a yield curve based on yields on selected highly rated (Aa or higher by either Moody's Investors Service or S&P Global Ratings) corporate bonds.
-Bonds with insufficient liquidity, bonds with questionable pricing information and bonds that are not representative of the overall market are excluded from consideration.
-For example, the bonds used in the model cannot be callable (with the exception of "make-whole" callable bonds), and the amount of the bond issue outstanding must be in excess of \$50 million.
+To determine the assumed discount rate, the Company uses a model that produces a yield curve based on discounting plan specific cash flows with corresponding spot rates on a yield curve.
+Term structures of interest rates are based on AA rated corporate bonds.
+Bonds with questionable pricing information and bonds that are not representative of the overall market are excluded from consideration.
+For example, the bonds used in the model cannot be callable (with the exception of "make whole" callable bonds).
 The spot rates defined by the yield curve and the plan's projected benefit payments are used to develop a weighted average discount rate.